The Story of Soundgarden’s Masterpiece, ‘Superunknown’

 By comparison, edgy singles like the sublimely downcast “Fell on Black Days,” the reverse-gear empowering “The Day I Tried to Live,” and the wonderfully eccentric (yet still irresistible) “Spoonman” all managed to succeed commercially in spite of their stubborn abrasiveness — a measure of Soundgarden’s inspirational zone throughout these sessions.

-Even Superunknown’s biggest hit of all, “Black Hole Sun,” flew in the eye of convention.
-Soundgarden made an absolute mockery of the “power ballad” concept by turning it inside out via haunting, impenetrable rhymes, melodies flirting with nauseous dissonance, and a positively nightmarish technicolor video filled with freakish special effects.
+Even Superunknown’s biggest hit, “Black Hole Sun,” flew in the eye of convention.
+Soundgarden made a mockery of the “power ballad” concept by turning it inside out via haunting, impenetrable rhymes, melodies flirting with nauseous dissonance, and a positively nightmarish technicolor video filled with freakish special effects.

 At the end of the day, Superunknown’s only arguable weakness was measuring in at a CD-busting 74 minutes, challenging even the staunchest supporters to absorb it all.
 But that didn’t dissuade some 10 million listeners from picking up a copy of their own around the world.
 Thus, Soundgarden’s fourth album easily qualifies among the biggest-selling rock albums of the ‘90s and, perhaps most importantly still: one of the decade’s most unique and daring.